Altinn/altinn-studio-docs/content/app/monitoring/faq/_index.en.md

 [//]: <> (Section: An end user is reporting that their experiencing an error)
 {{% expandlarge id="q8" header="An end user is reporting that their experiencing an error" %}}
-When end users report errors this could be an error that affects all users and easy to identify the failing request in the failure tab.
+When end users report errors this could be an error that affects all users and it is easy to identify the failing request in the failure tab.
 However, if the error is affecting a single or very few users the instanceId can be a helpful tool.

 End users should always include the instanceGuid or archive reference (last 12 chars of an instance guid).
-This guid can be included in a filter on the _Performance_ page to get an overview over all incomming requests related to the instance, maybe this can give a clear picture of what has happended.
+This GUID can be included in a filter on the _Performance_ page to get an overview over all incomming requests related to the instance, maybe this can give a clear picture of what has happended.

 Alternatively, you can query the log tool for acitons related to the instance.